nickreich/data-stories/pages/instructor-schedule.md

 _Tuesday, week 1_

  - Welcome & overview of course  (15 min)
-    - review course website and course goals
+    - review moodle website, Google Drive, and course goals
-    - open vs. closed computers/phones/devices
-    - introduce book, refer to website
+    - please add preferred pronouns to your Zoom profile!
+    - expectations in remote learning: some live lectures, lots of group work, class attendance is mandatory (exceptions for time-zone issues or long-term illness)
-    - introduce TAs (that are here)
+    - introduce TAs (that are here), office hours
-    - expectations of team-based learning: not all TBL, still some standard lectures, some team projects
+    - introduce book, 2nd edition!
+    - introduce R resources
     - expectations of individual students: I have high expectations for what students will achieve in the course. requires both individual effort and collaboration.
     - R: I will use it and teach with it.
-If you need help learning it, take Sara's class (PUBHLTH 497D), or do online modules.
-We will assume working knowledge that is developing over the semester.
+If you need help learning it, do online modules (DataCamp, Hadley's book).
+We will assume that your working knowledge that is developing over the semester.
+    - models are integral to telling good stories and require strong statistical literacy, hard to balance the two. we will focus on interpretation and implementation, less the mathematical mechanics
     - trajectory of course: starts out squishy, gets tough fast

- - Wits and wagers (15 min):
-    `qplot(x, geom="dotplot") + geom_vline(xintercept=9, color="red")`

- - Lecture: Intro to telling stories with data (45 min)
+ - Lecture: Intro to telling stories with data - only intro with examples (20 min)

+ - breakout rooms: 15 minutes (Sad songs)

- - HW: Install R, RStudio, register for Slack, read syllabus
+ - HW: coding challenge 1, read syllabus, read chapter 1
- - complete pre-semester student survey

 _Thursday, week 1_

- - course technology intro: website, piazza, Google Drive (20 min)
- - TA office hours (coming soon)
+Notes
+ - syllabus: learning goals, grade breakdown, cameras, late homework policy, one homework each week, typically due on Friday
+ - Rstudio demo, talk about console vs. Rmarkdown etc..., rainbow parentheses!
+ - Lab 1 assignment: mention the start to search for a blog post (someone could look into the song valence)
+ - lecture

+ - SAT slides
+ - note catcher: SAT example
  - Syllabus review
  - Expectations and behavioral norms: what do we expect of our teammates?
 How will teammates make each other successful?
 (15 min)
  - Lab 1 (50 min): talk about how to share roles...